-I note that the tenancy agreement indicates the name of the apartment building rather than the name of the Landlord.
-However, it is clear from all of the documents provided that the address for service of the Landlord is the same as the address of the apartment building and the Tenant did not dispute the Notice.
-I am satisfied that the Landlord is the Tenant's landlord.
+I note that the tenancy agreement indicates that the landlord is a numbered company.
+However, it is clear from all of the documents provided that the rental property was sold to the Landlord M in October, 2012.
+I am satisfied that the Landlords are the Tenant's landlords.